jeroen66124/Brainkit/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Resources I have used for Brainkit and I would like to give credit to.

 * [asciinema](https://asciinema.org/)
 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template)